 More personal touches.
 You can super customize or DIY more – hand write place cards or notes to each guest by way of a ‘Thank you for coming

 No hard feelings.
 Putting a guest list together can be stressful too!
 With an intimate destination wedding you can say, ‘Sorry, it’s only close friends and family’ and actually mean it!

 You don’t actually like being the centre of attention.
 Many couples don’t.
 It’s ok.
 With an intimate wedding, you are approachable and in the middle of the action.

 More time with your photographer.
-Isn’t that what everyone wants in their destination wedding?
+Isn’t that what everyone wants at their destination wedding?
 Time to capture yourselves amid the epic scenery.